w3f/Grants-Program/docs/DistributedKeyManagement.md

 The NEAR foundation awarded a $45,000 grant to develop the Kryptik wallet interface.
 This work wrapped the key management system with software that supports multi chain swaps, collectibles, payments, etc. I also received $20,000 from the Solana Foundation to provide open source documentation and Solana specific examples.
 Both of these grants are directed towards the Kryptik wallet interface, not the key management system which was devised separately.

 Finally, I received $500 from Carnegie Mellon to build the key manager and host the wallet interface.

+**How does this project benefit the Polkadot/Kusama/Substrate ecosystem?
+Asymmetric key management is an open issue that affects every blockchain ecosystem.
+An improved key management system will help improve wallet design which, in turn, will help improve the user experience of the Polkadot/Kusama/Substrate ecosystem.
+The research proposed above will provide foundational knowledge and software that can be integrated into existing Polkadot related wallets and in emerging wallets that have yet to be designed.
+In summary, successful execution of the grant will result in a simple and more secure way to interact with the Polkadot/Kusama/Substrate ecosystem.
+This will benefit users, who will have an improved wallet experience, and developers who can build upon a novel approach to key management.